ethanpasta/KnowYourMusic/README.md

 Game data and basic user data is stored for a full user experience.

+## Technologies

+### Front-end

+- React (with hooks)
+- Redux for state management (with the official Redux Toolkit)
+- Feature-first architecture design, and a React pattern of presentational components vs containers for better seperation of concerns.
+- Socket.IO client side

+### Back-end

+- Node.js + Express
+- MongoDB
+- Socket.IO for real-time communication during gameplay
+- A lyric scraping service with multiple sources

 # Getting Started 👇

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.